gngpp/gngppx/README.md

 <h1 align="center">Hi there👋, I'm zf1976</h1>
 <h3 align="center">A creator from China </h3>

-- 🔭 I'm  a student in a university in Guangxi.
 - 🌱 I'm currently learning server development.
 - 📫 How to reach me [verticle@foxmail.com](mailto:verticle@foxmail.com)
 - ⚡ Fun fact **I'M NOT A TILER**~